Plumlov: Geography

 Plumlov is located about 6 km west of Prostějov and 21 km southwest of Olomouc.
 It lies in the Drahany Highlands.
 The highest point is at 355 m above sea level.

 The Hloučela River flows through the town.
-Plumlov Dam was built on this river in 1936 and is one of the oldest in the Morava River basin.
-The second notable body of water next to the town is Podhradský Pond.
+Plumlov Reservoir was built on this river in 1936 and is one of the oldest in the Morava River basin.
+The second notable body of water next to the town is the fishpond Podhradský rybník.

 History

 The first written mention of Plumlov Castle is from 1310, however it was founded in the mid-13th century, before 1273.
-It was founded during the colonization by King Ottokar II of Bohemia.
+It was founded during the colonization by King Ottokar II.
 The castle was owned by his illegitimate son Nicholas I. The settlement near the castle is documented when King John of Bohemia sold the castle to the lords of Kravaře in 1322.
 Between 1348 and 1384, Plumlov was promoted to a market town.

 During the rule of the Pernštejn family from 1495 to 1599, Plumlov prospered and economically developed.
 At the end of the 16th century, the estate was acquired by the House of Liechtenstein, who owned it until 1931.

 The original Plumlov Castle was damaged during the Thirty Years' War.
 After the Liechtensteins had built a new castle in 1680–1690, it served only as an economic building.
 After being damaged by a storm in 1801, it was demolished.

 Demographics

+Transport

+There are no railways or major roads passing through the municipality.